zupta/slate/source/includes/_create.md

-priority | character| "NORMAL" or any other priority for order async | boolean| for real time orders false and true if order need to generated in background gst_number | character| gst number for tax purposes
+priority | character| "NORMAL" or any other priority for order async | boolean| for real time orders false and true if order need to generated in background gst_number | character| gst number for tax purposes pickup_type | character | Acceptable values: "WH" (for warehouse pickup) / "SL" (for seller pickup [marketplace]).
+This value is passed to EcomExpress only vendor_code | character | (optional) vendor code of pickup location.
+If this field is not provided, Clickpost will generate vendor code for the pickup location.
+For Ecom Express this field is passed to them as pickup_location_code to create location tagging

 #####Optional field for Bluedart (Critical / Time defined delivery service):
 Parameter | Type | Description